 Court reporting allows individuals to work for agencies/firms, the government, or to own their own business as a freelance court reporter, or work as an Official court reporter in the courtroom setting.
 Closed captioning, writing the captions beneath television programs for hearing impaired persons, allows individuals to work entirely from home.
 CART (Communications Access Realtime Translation) Providing is primarily writing for hearing impaired college students and may be accomplished by working entirely from home or going to the assignment.
 (Read more about these careers.)

 Upon completion of training, students are prepared to pass any state CSR exam or the national RPR examination.
 Certification is not required in approximately half the states in the United States.

 There are no prerequisites.
 Students learn theory (how to write on the steno machine), build speed to 225 wpm, learn CAT (computer aided transcription) software from the CAT software vendor, learn career specific academics, perform an internship, and prepare for certification examinations if they are required in their state.
 This skills-based program requires significant practice by the student to reach the level of proficiency to work in these careers.
-Successful graduates will be awarded a Certificate of Completion by Auburn University if they complete their training within 18-24 months.
+Upon successful completion of the course, the student will be awarded a Certificate of Completion by Auburn University.

 CRAH Program License Agreement (training only without a steno machine) at a cost of $6,104.00.
 CRAH Program License Agreement- with training steno machine at a cost of $7,899.00.
 Case Catalyst student version CAT software is included without charge during training.
 However, most professional reporters, captioners, and CART providers must provide their own professional version CAT software throughout their career.